-- Led and overseen by the curriculum lead for English. - Delivery of a progressive curriculum. - All learning is enhanced by revisiting prior knowledge. - English is currently taught two times per week at Key Stages 3 and 4. - The school guidance template for lesson planning structure ensures students are supported to review, consolidate and build upon prior knowledge. - Key Stage 3 is taught in termly topics. - Key Stage 4 is taught in termly topics, some of which are via accredited units (AQA Unit Award Scheme).
+- Literacy is taught two times per week at Key Stage 4.
+Students are taught within pathways and the curriculum is designed preparing students with the key literacy skills they will require in their future lives. - The school guidance template for lesson planning structure ensures students are supported to review, consolidate and build upon prior knowledge. - Key Stage 3 is taught in half termly topics. - Key Stage 4 is taught in half termly topics, some of which are via accredited units (AQA Unit Award Scheme). - SMSC and Philosophy for children (P4C) are threaded through the curriculum - Multi- sensory environments are created (music, artefacts, video, audio)

-- SMSC and Philosophy for children (P4C) are threaded through the curriculum - Multi- sensory environments are created (music, artefacts, video, audio) - Learning is supported by visual aids; Makaton, PECS, board maker symbols, photographs, written word. - Understanding promoted through the use of role play and drama. - Collaborative learning, practical based.
+• Learning is supported by visual aids; Makaton, PECS, board maker symbols, photographs, written word.

+- Understanding promoted through the use of role play and drama. - Collaborative learning, practical based.